Unleash/unleash/website/docs/feature-flag-tutorials/sveltekit/feature-flags-sveltekit.md

 ## Conclusion

-You now have a Sveltekit app with feature flags.
+You now have a SvelteKit app with feature flags.
 More precisely, you've learned:

-- How to make a habit tracking app with Sveltekit
+- How to make a habit tracking app with SvelteKit
 - How to add a feature flag to a full stack app using Unleash
 - The different approaches to feature flagging on a static vs SSR context

-Enjoy, see you soon.